neilbren/user-django-framework/README.md

 *Setup:*

-__Note:__ These requirements are boootstrapped to the provisioned on the VM, so should not be necessary:
+You will be required to create & source the python vitrual environment on login, with the commands below.
+Then, to install the DRF and required packages within the vitrual environment, we need to install the requirments.txt with `pip`

 ```
 cd /vagrant/; python -m venv ~/env
 . ~/env/bin/activate
-pip install --upgrade pip
-pip install djoser
-pip install -r /vagrant/python_setup/requirments.txt
+pip install -r /vagrant/requirments.txt

 ```
-Once we have the DFR installed within our virtual environment, we need to create the project and start our `users_api` application, and finally update the necassary global parameters in setting.py.
+Once we have the DFR installed within our virtual environment, we created the project and started our `users_api` application, and finally updated the necassary global parameters in setting.py.

 Now we have our python virtual environment running, we can start the development sever, using the the port specifed on provision:

 ```
 ./manage.py runserver 0.0.0.0:5000
 ```
-Now we should be able to reach the Django Amdin in our browser at:
+Now we can reach the Django Amdin in our browser at:

 ```
 http://0.0.0.0:5000/admin/